Gangi

 Aree SNAI 2021 - 2027Madonie

-The Municipality of Gangi, located in the Sicily region, has been included in the National Strategic Plan for Inner Areas (PSNAI) both in the 2014-2020 period and in the new programming period 2021-2027.
-This indicates a continued recognition of the specific challenges that the municipality faces as an inner area and the need for targeted interventions to promote local development and counter phenomena such as depopulation and economic decline.
-In the 2014-2020 period, Gangi had already been identified as part of an inner area and had benefited from policies and investments aimed at improving living conditions and economic opportunities for its inhabitants.
-The fact that Gangi was classified as "E - Peripheral" in the 2020 SNAI suggests that the municipality was considered peripheral to the main service centers and probably faced challenges related to accessibility and connectivity.
-For the 2021-2027 period, Gangi is included in the SNAI area of Madonie, which implies continuity in attention towards inner areas and the possibility of benefiting from specific strategies and resources for these areas.
-The objective of the PSNAI is to reduce the development gap between inner areas and the rest of the country, improving access to essential services, supporting the local economy, and enhancing territorial resources.
-For Gangi, this could mean an opportunity to strengthen its role within the context of Madonie, enhancing its unique characteristics, such as historical, cultural, and natural heritage, and developing projects that can stimulate the local economy, attract new residents and tourists, and improve the quality of life of citizens.
-In conclusion, the recognition of Gangi in the PSNAI for the 2021-2027 period is a positive signal that opens the way to potential investments and initiatives that can contribute to a more prosperous and sustainable future for the municipality and the entire Madonie area.
+The Municipality of Gangi, located in Sicily, is included in the National Strategic Plan for Internal Areas (PSNAI) for both the 2014–2020 and 2021–2027 programming periods.
+This inclusion highlights a continuing recognition of the specific territorial characteristics and critical issues inherent to internal areas, as well as the need for targeted interventions to support local development and combat phenomena such as depopulation and economic contraction.
+In the 2014–2020 period, Gangi had already been identified as an internal area, benefiting from policies and resources aimed at improving services and strengthening economic opportunities.
+Its classification as an "E - Peripheral" area in the SNAI framework indicated a marginal position with respect to the main service hubs, resulting in critical issues related to accessibility and connectivity.
+For the 2021–2027 cycle, the municipality is included in the SNAI Madonie area, confirming the continuation of strategies dedicated to these territories.
+The goal of the PSNAI is to reduce development gaps compared to more central areas by strengthening essential services, supporting the local economy, and leveraging local resources.
+In this context, Gangi can strengthen its role within the Madonie area by promoting interventions aimed at enhancing its historical, cultural, and environmental heritage, as well as developing initiatives capable of attracting new residents and tourism, while also improving the population's quality of life.
+Inclusion in the PSNAI for the period 2021–2027 therefore represents an opportunity to activate investments and projects aimed at more balanced and sustainable territorial development.

 News on TRAVELNOSTOP